SomebodyLikeEveryBody/Math_Mementums/README.md

 # Math_Mementums
 Math Mementums.
-Just my way on the long math road so might have mistakes.
+Just my way on the long math road so it might have mistakes.

 # Test: